salesforce-marketingcloud/JB4A-SDK-iOS/index.md

 For releases prior to 4.5.0, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS-v4.5.0/" target="_blank">Prior Release Documentation</a>

+#### Version 5.0.0
+_Released August 25, 2017, correlating with the Marketing Cloud August 2017 release._

+* **App Inbox Enhancements** -- Send a push message to the Inbox at the same time.
+On iOS, this feature comes with support of unread message count badging on the app icon.
+The new enhancements also come with additional analytics so you can track the engagement on opened and downloaded messages.
+* **Predictive Intelligence Cart Tracking** -- Interested in tracking shopping carts from within your app?
+Track unique SKUs, which makes it possible to track all of your products through to conversion.
+Tracking cart events can be used to drive abandoned cart journeys to drive sales.

 #### Version 4.9.0
 _Released June 19, 2017, correlating with the Marketing Cloud 208 release._